RaspberryPiFoundation/weather-station/README.md

   You can passively display the time in the RTC using: `sudo hwclock -r`

-1. Enable loading the RTC driver and setting the system clock at boot time.
+1. Enable setting the system clock at boot time.

   `sudo nano /etc/rc.local`

   Insert the following lines before `exit 0` at the bottom of the file:

   ```
-  echo "pcf8523 0x68" > /sys/class/i2c-adapter/i2c-1/new_device
-  sleep 2
   echo "Setting System clock from RTC..."
   hwclock -s
   hwclock -r